Nixbu/CheesyRunner/README.txt

 ***********************************************************************
 							Known Bugs
 ***********************************************************************
-In rare occasions the cat crosses a wall in a digaonal, we don't know why.
+In some occasions the cat is drawn on a wall or moves in a digaonal on the wall, we don't know why.

 ***********************************************************************
 							Other Comments